 Environmental Stewardship Celebrates a Water Achievement in the Central Texas

-1) The GAM improvements will provide a platform for quantifying the relationship between the Colorado River and the Carrizo-Wilcox aquifer group (which included the Simsboro) on a localized basis;
+1) The GAM improvements will provide a platform for quantifying the relationship between the Colorado River and the Carrizo-Wilcox aquifer group (which included the Simsboro) on a localized basis.

-The GMA-12 GAM Improvement Project is scheduled to be completed in late 2017 or early 2018 and will be available in time to be used in the next round of review for the GMA-12 desired future conditions.
-Click her for more information on the technical aspects.
+4) The GMA-12 Improved GAM will be available in time to be used in the current round of review of the currently adopted desired future conditions (DFS).